MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 ### Best Matching Skill Level (v3.0+)

-Resource scheduling optimization will consider the proficiency rating when matching characteristics required by requirements and the resources who possess those characteristics.
+RSO will consider the proficiency rating when matching characteristics required by requirements and the resources who possess those characteristics.
 This is dependent on the **Meets Required Characteristic** constraint within the optimization goal.

 If the "Meets Required Characteristics" constraint **is checked**:
 - Resources without the characteristic (skill) or lower-than-required proficiency ratings are not eligible at all